A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Translation-based EA Techniques

 This triple score function is then used to obtain the embeddings in the attribute view by minimizing the following objective function:

 where $\mathcal{T}_{a}$ is a set of true attribute triples.

+{Next, the alignment module unifies the embedding spaces of the two KGs into the same vector space in each of the views.
+In the name view, the two KGs both use the same embedding scheme, i.e., pre-trained word embedding, so their embedding spaces are already unified.
+In the relation view and the attribute view, MultiKE performs the so-called \textit{cross-KG entity/relation/attribute identity inference} to unify the embedding spaces as follows.

-After obtaining the embeddings of the different views above, the alignment module performs the so-called \textit{ cross-KG entity/predicate identity inference} in two of the views, the relation view and the attribute view, to unify the embeddings into the same vector space, respectively.
-For entity identity inference, first a similar strategy as BootEA~\citep{BootEA2018} is adopted to obtain generated triples as follows: when an entity in a true triple, either head or tail, exists in the current set of aligned entities $\mathcal{S}$, replacing that entity by its aligned one in $\mathcal{S}$ generates a new triple.
-Then these generated triples are used for minimizing Equation~\ref{eq:log-transe}.
-For relation and attribute identity inference, first a similar strategy as AttrE~\citep{ACE2019} is adopted to obtain relation and attribute predicate alignments automatically by string similarity.
-Then similar to the entity identity inference, the predicate identity inference is performed in the relation/attribute view by replacing the relation/attribute predicate with their aligned counterpart, respectively.
+The entity identity inference is performed in both the relation and the attribute views.
+First, a strategy similar to BootEA~\citep{BootEA2018} is adopted to generate triples as follows: when an entity in a true triple, either head or tail, exists in the current set of aligned entities $\mathcal{S}$, replace that entity by its aligned one in $\mathcal{S}$ generates a new triple.
+Then the sum of the plausibility ($f_\text{triple}$) of all the generated triples is minimized in both the relation and attribute views, which update all the embeddings.
+The updated embeddings are then fed into the relation and attribute identity inference below.

+In the relation and attribute identity inference, first a similar strategy as AttrE~\citep{ACE2019} is adopted to derive soft relation and attribute predicate alignments by string similarity.
+Then the relation (attribute, respectively) identity inference generates triples in the relation view (attribute view, respectively) as follows: when a relation (attribute, respectively) predicate in a true triple exists in derived relation (attribute, respectively) alignments, replace the relation (attribute, respectively) predicate with its aligned counterpart.
+Then the sum of the plausibility ($f_\text{triple}$) of all the generated triples is minimized in both the relation and attribute views, which update all the embeddings.

-The embeddings for each of the three views obtained above are combined to form the final entity embeddings using the following loss function:
+The embeddings of an entity for the three views obtained above are combined into one embedding for the entity by averaging each view or minimizing a combination loss function.
+Finally, the inference module uses NNS based on the similarity between the combined entity embeddings.}